stengunn/110-fall2018/weekly_materials/week5/basicMarkupExercise.md

 ## Setting Up Your Folders and Files

 On your computer (or on a USB drive) create a folder called RIT Web.
 Inside that folder, create a folder called www.
 Inside of the www folder, create a folder called igme110.
 And inside of the igme110 folder, create a folder called media.
-The www folder represents your www directory on banjo.rit.edu.
+The www folder represents your www directory on 'banjo.rit.edu'.
 The igme110 folder is where all of your exercises and projects for this class will be stored.

 ![Example File Structure](110homepage-folderstructure.png)